Snowshoeing in Canada is a can’t miss winter activity. Check out these snowshoe trails in the Rockies for gorgeous

 Tips for Snowshoeing in the Canadian Rockies

 Make sure to wear appropriate gear when snowshoeing in Canada.
-If you’re not sure what you should be wearing, check out this guide on winter hiking gear.
+If you’re not sure what you should be wearing, check out our guide on winter hiking gear.

 There are plenty to choose from, and if you aren’t a seasoned snowshoer, hiring your snowshoes will ensure you have the right size and type for the trail you’ll be

 Once you’ve fallen in love with snowshoeing (which I know you will), why not get yourself your own.
 Check out our guide to the best snowshoes and how to pick the right ones for you.

 Always make sure to check whether you’re snowshoeing in an avalanche area.
 If you are, please check the current conditions beforehand.
 If the weather conditions are not good, then please choose another trail.
 I can’t stress this enough.